Board Oversight & Management Accountability for Digital Operational Resilience

 How do I develop effective governance for digital transformation while considering DORA requirements?

 Developing effective governance for digital transformation while considering DORA requirements requires strategic integration of innovation and risk management.
-Successful digital transformation governance enables organizations to leverage technological opportunities while ensuring robust digital operational resilience.
+Successful digital transformation governance enables organizations to utilize technological opportunities while ensuring solid digital operational resilience.

 • Development of a balanced governance philosophy that promotes innovation while ensuring DORA compliance